hicaosen/todolist-mcp-server/README.md

 python -m src.server
 ```

-### MCP Client Configuration
+### MCP Client Configuration for AI

-To use this server with an MCP client, add the following configuration:
+To connect this server to your MCP-enabled AI client, add the following to your configuration:

 ```json
 {